-During the 1950s, suburban growth fueled by the rise of the automobile spread to Milwaukie and to the south and east of its boundaries, while the trollev line was shut down in 1958.
-New suburbanites and large annexations added to the city's arowth into the 1960s, and the city's population reached 16,000 by 1970.
-The Kellogg Park housing development, which was created as worker housing during World War II, was converted into industrial lands and is now the North Milwaukie Innovation Area, 1970 also saw the construction of Hillside Manor, a nine-story affordable development owned by the Housing Authority of Clackamas County, on the site of their existing Hillside Park housing complex, which had also been built and served as working and military housing during World War II.
+An influx of suburbanites and annexations added to the city's growth in the 1950s and 1960s, and the city's population expanded to 16,000 by 1970.
+The Kellogg Park housing development, which was created as worker housing during World War II, was converted into industrial lands and is now the North Milwaukie Innovation Area.
+The year 1970 also brought the construction of Hillside Manor, a nine-story affordable housing building owned by the Housing Authority of Clackamas County.
+This building is located on the site of the Hillside Park housing complex, which was constructed to serve as working and military housing during World War II.

-Interstate 205 was completed in 1983, which provided a new route to the east of the city and a connection to Highway 224, which had opened in 1969.
-The 1980s saw the creation of a new industrial and employment area along International Way, but also saw the opening of Clackamas Town Center and other regional malls contribute to an economic downturn for Downtown Milwaukie that lasted several decades.
-The following years were accompanied by slowing residential growth, with the city growing by just over 10% between 1980 and 2000, and experiencing no population growth between 2000 and 2015.
+In 1983, Interstate 205 was completed and provided a new route to the east side of the Milwaukie and a connection to Highway 224, which had opened in 1969.
+The 1980s saw the creation of a new industrial area along International Way.
+Clackamas Town Center and other regional malls were also built during this time period, contributing to the economic decline of downtown Milwaukie businesses.